Palestine Marathon: Aims and Organisation

 The Palestine Marathon was created to highlight restrictions in Palestinian freedom of movement, especially for Palestinian women.
-The idea to organize a marathon in Bethlehem was originally conceived by two Danish entrepreneurs, Lærke Hein and Signe Fischer, after the annual UNRWA marathon in the Gaza Strip was cancelled because Hamas authorities would not permit women to run, as the said it's against Islam laws.
-Fischer has stated that the idea to organise the marathon first came to her while she was stuck waiting at a checkpoint.
-Hein and Fischer worked with local counterparts including George Zeidan, establishing the Right to Movement running group, which organised the first marathon with support from the Palestine Olympic Committee (POC).
+The idea to organize a marathon in Bethlehem was originally conceived by two Danish entrepreneurs, Lærke Hein and Signe Fischer, after the annual UNRWA marathon in the Gaza Strip was cancelled.
+It was cancelled because Hamas authorities would not permit women to run, as the said it's against Islamic law.

+Fischer said that the idea to organise the marathon first came to her while she was stuck waiting at a checkpoint.
+Hein and Fischer worked with local counterparts, establishing a running group, which organised the first marathon with support from the Palestine Olympic Committee (POC).
 The fifth event in 2017 was directly organised by the POC, who changed the race's name from "Right to Movement" to "Free Movement".
-The Right to Movement group released a statement after the 2017 race celebrating the event's record turnout.